-The good laboratory practice provide advice on good practices for national pharmaceutical control laboratories involved in the analysis of active pharmaceutical ingredients (APIs), excipients and pharmaceutical products.
+The good laboratory practice guideline promotes the development of quality test data, and provides a tool to ensure the management of laboratory procedures for national pharmaceutical control laboratories involved in the analysis of active pharmaceutical ingredients (APIs), exipients and pharmaceutical products.

-These guidelines are consistent with the requirements of the WHO guidelines for good Laboratory practices and with the requirements of the International Standard ISO/IEC 17025:2005, and provide detailed guidance for laboratories performing quality control of medicines.
+These guidelines are consistent with the requirements of the WHO guidelines for good Laboratory practices and with the requirements of the International Standard ISO/IEC 17025:2005, and provide detailed guidance for laboratories performing quality control of pharmaceutical materials and products.